microsoft/mssql-django/README.rst

    Integer.
 Sets the timeout in seconds for the database connection process.
    Default value is ``0`` which disables the timeout.

+-  connection_retries

+   Integer.
+Sets the times to retry the database connection process.
+   Default value is ``5``.

+-  connection_retry_backoff_time

+   Integer.
+Sets the back off time in seconds for reries of the database connection process.
+Default value is ``5``.

 backend-specific settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~